 - Cut one slice at a time, and reheat the knife in between slices.

-One problem with using fresh bananas is they tend to discolour when exposed to oxygen in the air.
+One problem with using fresh bananas is they tend to discolor when exposed to oxygen in the air.
 But, when you add a little squeeze of lemon juice, magic happens!
-Your banana slices will keep their original colour and the taste won’t be affected.
-Lemon juice contains citric acid which alters the enzymes in banana and prevents enzymatic discolouration.
+Your banana slices will keep their original color and the taste won't be affected.
+Lemon juice contains citric acid which alters the enzymes in bananas and prevents enzymatic discoloration.
 You can also use lime juice in place of lemon if you have it handy.

-To get the best out of your shortbread treats, store them in an airtight container and refrigerate.
-Because they contain fresh banana, these bars are best enjoyed within 2 days, maybe 3 at a push!
+To get the best out of your shortbread treats, store them in an airtight container and refrigerate them.
+Because they contain fresh bananas, these bars are best enjoyed within 2 days, maybe 3 at a push!

 Vegan Banoffee Millionaires Shortbread

-- 1 cup gluten-free all purpose flour use plain flour if not gluten-free
+- 1 cup (125 g) gluten-free all purpose flour, use plain flour if not gluten-free

 - 2 medium bananas

-- 4 tbsp full fat canned coconut milk or coconut cream
+- 4 tablespoons (60 g) full fat canned coconut milk , or coconut cream

 - Slice the bananas into coins and add them to a bowl with the lemon/lime juice.
 Coat both sides of the banana slices in the juice and then transfer them to a plate lined with kitchen paper or a clean tea towel.
 Gently blot the excess moisture from them and arrange them on top of the shortbread base in an even layer.